 Looking for something else?
 Request a document.

-The Transportation Authority is pleased to announce a call for projects for an estimated $4.24 million, in Proposition AA (Prop AA) vehicle registration fee revenues for the 5-year period of Fiscal Years 2022/23 to 2026/27.
+The Transportation Authority is pleased to announce a call for projects for an estimated $23 million in Proposition AA (Prop AA) vehicle registration fee revenues for the 5-year period of Fiscal Years 2022/23 to 2026/27.
 Prop AA revenues come from a $10 fee on motor vehicles registered in San Francisco.
 Revenues are used to fund transportation improvements in three programmatic categories: Street Repair and Reconstruction, Pedestrian Safety, and Transit Reliability & Mobility Improvements.

 For this call for projects, the estimated amount of funds available in each category is detailed in the table below.
-The funds are available for projects ready to commence the design and/or construction phase in Fiscal Years 2020/21-2021/22.
+Projects must be ready to commence the design and/or construction phase in the Fiscal Year that funds are requested.

 |Prop AA Funds Available by Category (Fiscal Years 2022/23 – 2026/27)|